krystinli/Legoland/stats_basics/22_Data_Driven_Company.md

-## 4 Stages to become Data Driven Companies
+## 4 Stages to become a Data Driven Company

 ### 01_Crawl 👶
 Build foundational prerequisites to compute the **summary stats** needed for hypothesis testing